Dave Grohl Is Sharing "The Most Ridiculous Moments" Of His Life To "Make People Smile"

 Here it is in full:

 Classic Dave Grohl.
-It's not the first amazing story he's told, of course; if you haven't heard this epic number that he shared with Kennedy Molloy's Jane Kennedy, you're missing out.
+It's not the first amazing story he's told, of course; if you haven't heard this epic number that he shared with Triple M's Jane Kennedy, you're missing out.

 Watch now: